cooper-wick/sanguine-readme/README.md

 - **Control Agent** – Attempts to control board ownership
 - **Default Agent** – Passes when no valid move exists

 Agents are composed using a strategy chain, allowing complex behavior to emerge from simple components.
-The **User Agent** can not be composed with other agents.
+The **User Agent** cannot be composed with other agents.

 ## Status
 Archived — maintained for portfolio and academic documentation purposes.